 SS.RECONFIG realizes the Post Delivery Configuration.
-These can be used by the customer to set the accessible size of the EEPROM and the accessible size of the CXRAM and to enable or disable the Fame2 coprocessor, the AES coprocessor and the contactless interface.
-The configuration values of the Post Delivery Configuration are stored in a special area in the Security Row (see SF.COMP).
+The Hardware Post Delivery Configuration can be used by the customer to set the accessible size of the EEPROM and CXRAM and to enable or disable the Fame2 coprocessor, the AES coprocessor and the contactless interface.
+The configuration values of the Hardware Post Delivery Configuration options are stored in a special area in the Security Row (see SF.COMP).

 Note that if the Fame2 coprocessor and the AES coprocessor are disabled, both will no longer be available to the Security IC Embedded Software and attempting to use it will raise an exception.
-This means the availability of SS.HW\AES is configurable.
+This means the availability of SS.AES is configurable.

-The customer can change the values of the Post Delivery Configuration through invoking the Post Delivery Configuration functionality in the Boot-ROM Software (see SF.MEM\ACC).
-This functionality is invoked by using the chip health mode via the ISO/IEC 7816 interface and applying the required Post Delivery Configuration commands.
+The customer can change the values of Hardware Post Delivery Configuration through invoking the Hardware Post Delivery Configuration functionality in Firmware Operating System (see SF.MEM\ACC).
+This functionality is invoked by using the FVEC interface (FVEC0.15).

 The customer can change these values as many times as he wishes.
-However, once he calls the Boot-ROM Software using the chip health mode via the ISO/IEC 7816 interface with a certain parameter set to a specific value, the options are locked permanently, and can no longer be changed.
-The options must be locked before the TOE is delivered to the customer before phase 7 of the life cycle.
+However, once he calls this Firmware Operating System using FVEC0.15 with a certain parameter set to a specific value, the options are locked permanently, and can no longer be changed.
+The options must be locked before the P6021y VB is delivered to the customer before phase 7 of the Security IC product life-cycle.